iamjosephmj/flinger/README.md

 Flinger is a plugin that is made on top of <a style = "color: white" href ="https://developer.android.com/jetpack/compose">`jetpack compose`</a>
-that will help the developer to tweak the LazyColumn's fling behaviour.
+that will help the developer to tweak the LazyList's fling behaviour.
 This Library will help the developers to change the fling behaviours much easier without digging deep.
 Here is a prototype of
 Flinger:
 </p>